 Convenient wisdom tooth appointments for your whole family

 Dr. Chiang and Dr. Goel are skilled and experienced at third molar removal.
 Preemptively removing wisdom teeth can help prevent potentially serious, life-threatening infections.
 However, we understand that the procedure, like all dental procedures, is elective.
 You may choose not to get your wisdom teeth removed right away.
 In that case we would monitor the wisdom teeth closely at regular checkups, to screen for signs of infection or tooth decay.
-If you feel you may need wisdom teeth removal, contact us today at Pure Dental Arts, conveniently located in Queen Anne, Seattle.
+If you feel you may need wisdom teeth removal, contact us today at Pure Dental Arts, conveniently located in Queen Anne (Seattle) and in Everett, WA.